boulder-on/JFA/README.md

 ```

 At the moment this does not work for static methods.

+__NOTE:__ If your callback method uses Java synchronization, or interacts with object member variables
+then the thread must be a Java thread.
+In testing I've done, if a callback is called from a
+normal Linux Thread then synchronized blocks do not work.

 # Performance
 Performance was tested vs JNA, JNA Direct, and pure Java.